 When it comes to aquarium lights, LED (Light Emitting Diode) is the new kid on the block.
 Although the reef world dove into LEDs in a big way, the freshwater world has been a bit slower to embrace the use of LED lighting.
-That's not to say it has no value or is not suited to freshwater aquariums, in fact, there are some excellent applications for LED lights in freshwater aquariums.
-Here is what to expect from LED lighting, including the benefits as well as the situations LED lights are not ideal for.
+That's not to say it has no value or is not suited to freshwater aquariums; in fact, there are some excellent applications for LED lights in freshwater aquariums.

 At the onset of LED lights, there were a number of negatives, but over time the technology has improved to the point that there are very few cons for this type of light.

-The other area of weakness is in the area of planted aquariums.
-Currently most LED light fixtures are only suited for low to medium lighting needs.
-That will do nicely for virtually all fish, and for a number of plants.
-However, for plants that have high light needs, there are not good LED lighting options right now.
-That is quite likely to change in the near future, as the LED field is rapidly expanding with new products coming out all the time.
+The other primary weakness is in the area of planted aquariums.
+Currently, most LED light fixtures are only suited for low to medium lighting needs.
+That will do nicely for virtually all fish and for a number of plants.
+For plants that have high light needs, however, there are no good LED lighting options right now.
+That is quite likely to change in the near future, as the LED field is rapidly expanding with new products.
 Most experts agree the future is bright for LEDs.

 - Not as available as other lighting options.